scl-softwire/dice-roller/part5.md

 }
 ```

 In that example, there are methods `getCustomFacesFromUser`, `calculateCustomTotal` and `calculateStandardTotal`.
 There are probably other improvements to be made as well - that's just a start!
-See what you can come up with, and then it's working and you're happy with the code, push it to GitHub and get some feedback.
+See what you can come up with, and when it's working and you're happy with the code, push it to GitHub and get some feedback.

 [Part 6](part6.md) awaits...